 Please read through the Overview and Instructions document which contains information about the background, process and eligibility requirements for Community Opportunity Fund projects.
 The Round 4 Application is available both in Excel and PDF format and can be downloaded by clicking the links below.
 Other forms for your project application are also available here.

 All scheduled workshops for Round 4 have passed.
-If you are interested in applying for Round 5, please check back in mid to late - 2014 for Round 5 workshop dates.
-Round 5 workshops will be held in late-2014 through early-2015.
+If you are interested in applying for Round 5, please see below for upcoming workshop dates:

 Round 1 Awarded Projects